anze3db/blog/_posts/2024-01-15-django-sqlite-dblock.md

 We can see that the maximum request time during this test was 123 ms, way below the 5-second limit, but we still had a 28.27% failure rate!
 All those exceptions were `database is locked` errors.

-I was baffled by this problem when I first saw it and couldn't figure out the cause until Stephen linked his [blog post](https://fractaledmind.github.io/2023/12/11/sqlite-on-rails-improving-concurrency/) about how he solved it in Ruby.
+I was baffled by this problem when I first saw it and couldn't figure out the cause until Stephen linked his [blog post](https://fractaledmind.github.io/2023/12/11/sqlite-on-rails-improving-concurrency/) about how he solved it in Rails.
 Here is the relevant part:

 > The issue is that when SQLite attempts to acquire a lock in the middle of a transaction and there is another connection with a lock, SQLite cannot retry the transaction.
 Retrying in the middle of a transaction could break the serializable isolation that SQLite guarantees.
 Thus, when SQLite hits a busy exception when trying to upgrade a transaction, it **doesn’t fallback to the busy_handler, it immediately throws the error and halts that transaction**.